-Prevent disturbance of flora species, habitat Delineated footprints area not exceeded. and proc POST CONSTRUCTION REHABILITATION PHASE Prevent e erosion of estuarine habitat No increased volumes of stormwater runoff in areas of hardened surfaces. abilitate all areas disturbed by tion activities in an environmentally manner The site is neat and tidy, and all exposed surfaces are suitably covered/ stabilised.
-There is no construction-related waste or Prevent alien vegetation establishment on the pollution remaining on site.
-Only indigenous vegetation species establish site - on the disturbed areas disturbances to faunal processes Faunal processes are not disturbed and limit disturbance to ecological, and aquatic processes Aquatic, riparian and ecological processes are not disturbed.
 2.2.
+Provide a description of any aspects that were conditional to the findings of the assessment either by the EAP or specialist that must be included as conditions of the authorisation.

+The EMPr must be implemented, this is however a standard condition of Environmental Authorisation.

+All mitigation measures from the specialists, except those highlighted in Section I.3 have been incorporated into the EMPr and as such are conditional to the environmental authorisation.

+2.3.
+Provide a reasoned opinion as to whether the proposed activity or development should or should not be authorised, and if the opinion is that it should be authorised, any conditions that should be included in the authorisation.

+Considering the specialist reports, all impacts can be mitigated to Low or Very low significance.
+The economic and social benefits that the Bitou Municipality will gain from this proposal outweighs the low negative impacts identified.
+Most of the proposed site is disturbed and does not have natural biodiversity left, therefor it would be a loss of major economic and social growth if not authorised.

-Provide nal to the findings of the assessment either by the EAP or tandard condition of Environmental Authorisation. incorporate ed into the EMPr and as such are condition a reasoned opinion as to whether the proposed bect those highlighted in Section 1.3 have been ional to the environmental authorisation.
-Considering economic of negative in biodiversity 2.4.
-Provide U ion measures proposed. vledge related to the Terrestrial Biodiversity Animal and P The f Assumptions, Uncertainties and Gaps in Knowledge related to the Terrestrial Biodiversity, Animal and Plant Species combined Assessment: The findings and recommendations of this report may be susceptible to the following uncertainties and limitation: No assessment has been made of aquatic or estuarine aspects relating to any wetlands, pans, and rivers/seeps and/or estuaries or marine ecosystems outside of the scope of a terrestrial biodiversity report.
-Refer to separate reporting.
-Any botanical surveys based upon a limited sampling time-period, may not reflect the actual species composition of the site due to seasonal variations in flowering times.
-Additionally, the composition of fire adapted vegetation may vary depending on leve of maturity or time since last burn.
-As far as possible, site collected data has been supplemented with desktop and database centred distribution data.
-As far as possible, site collected data has been supplemented with desktop and database-centred distribution data as well as previous studies undertaken in the area.
-Assun • • Assumptions, Uncertainties and Gaps in Knowledge related to the Estuarine Impact Assessment.
-Estuaries are complex, dynamic systems influenced by multiple environmental and anthropogenic variables.
+2.4.
+Provide a description of any assumptions, uncertainties and gaps in knowledge that relate to the assessment and mitigation measures proposed.

+Assumptions, Uncertainties and Gaps in Knowledge related to the Terrestrial Biodiversity, Animal and Plant Species combined Assessment:

+The findings and recommendations of this report may be susceptible to the following uncertainties and limitation:

+- No assessment has been made of aquatic or estuarine aspects relating to any wetlands, pans, and rivers/seeps and/or estuaries or marine ecosystems outside of the scope of a terrestrial biodiversity report.
+Refer to separate reporting. - Any botanical surveys based upon a limited sampling time-period, may not reflect the actual species composition of the site due to seasonal variations in flowering times.
+Additionally, the composition of fire adapted vegetation may vary depending on level of maturity or time since last burn.
+As far as possible, site collected data has been supplemented with desktop and database centred distribution data. - As far as possible, site collected data has been supplemented with desktop and database-centred distribution data as well as previous studies undertaken in the area.

+Assumptions, Uncertainties and Gaps in Knowledge related to the Estuarine Impact Assessment:

+- Estuaries are complex, dynamic systems influenced by multiple environmental and anthropogenic variables.
 A comprehensive assessment that considers all of these variables did not form part of the scope of work.
-Assessments of the ecological state of the estuary were therefore derived using appropriate desktop resources.
-The dynamic nature of estuaries means that the structure of physical habitat and associated estuarine fauna and flora can change rapidly in response to tidal and hydrological (e.g. flooding events) influences.
-This assessment is based on a single site visit that took place in June 2024 and represents a 'snapshot' in time.
-No sampling of biota was undertaken (e.g. fish, invertebrates, microphytes, etc.) and all biotic data was derived from desktop sources.
+Assessments of the ecological state of the estuary were therefore derived using appropriate desktop resources. - The dynamic nature of estuaries means that the structure of physical habitat and associated estuarine fauna and flora can change rapidly in response to tidal and hydrological (e.g. flooding events) influences.
+This assessment is based on a single site visit that took place in June 2024 and represents a 'snapshot' in time. - No sampling of biota was undertaken (e.g. fish, invertebrates, microphytes, etc.) and all biotic data was derived from desktop sources.